jayshiai/Cyclone/README.md

 ### Installation

-1. Download the binaries from releate page.
+1. Download the binaries from release page.
 2. Start using the complier and interpreter!
 Its that easy!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>